 USTA New England Grant Information

-Monetary grants for programming will have an application deadline of March 1, 2019.
-Grant applications are officially open through the links below.
-Notifications of approval or decline of the grants will go out within 1 month after the application deadline.
+Monetary grants for programming will have an application deadline of March 6, 2020.
+These grants are intended for programming in late spring, summer and fall 2020.
+There will be a second deadline in November of 2020 for winter and spring 2021 programming.
+Applications will open in January.
+ADVERTISEMENT Notifications of approval or decline of the grants will go out within 1 month after the application deadline.

 Priority will be given to programs that: